jswoods/humio-docker-cluster/README.md

 ### Installing Docker

 You can install Docker on a Mac either via [Homebrew](https://brew.sh/) or via Docker's installer.
-If you're using Homebrew, follow these steps:
+If you're using Homebrew run:

 ```
 brew cask install docker